 The positive side of gullibility

 According to G. K Chesterton, ‘Gullibility is the key to all adventures.
 The greenhorn is the ultimate victor in everything; it is he who gets the most out of life.’
 By his reckoning, my life has been nothing but one long adventure starting with my cousin telling me that if I wanted a baby, I would have to go to the doctor for a special diet; the food he told me to eat would make the baby grow in my tummy.
 I had an excuse for that one – I was only ten.
-A third-year engineering student told me that traffic lights in Dublin were synchronized with those in Los Angeles; when one turned green in LA, one turned red in Dublin.
+A third-year engineering student told me that traffic lights in Dublin were synchronised with those in Los Angeles; when one turned green in LA, one turned red in Dublin.
 I had no excuse for believing that one – I was 17; but he was gorgeous!
 I have spent a small fortune on infomercial products.
 Even though I rarely wear make-up, I’ve been known to succumb to vague promises of distant beauty.
 I have tried every stain-remover on the market.
 Right now I want this steam mop that I saw advertised on Serbian TV.
 Gullible could be my middle name!

 The attraction of quantum physics